yix90/yix90.github.io/_posts/2018-02-23-Predicting-Your-MBTI.md

 ESFJ      42
 ESTJ      39
 ```
+That means to say, if you take the majority (INFP) versus the minority (ESTJ), you get a ratio of 97.9%!

+Coincidentally, they are also polar opposites of each other, in terms of type!

 On first glance this would look like a very bleak start to the project since it is heavily imbalanced...good luck to me.
+For my readers who are not so familiar with machine learning yet, having an imbalanced dataset is not good for business in general as the machine will tend to favor the prediction of the majority class, which is kind of 'normal' until you realise that they ignore our minority class almost totally.
+No matter how small the representation, we still want the machine to be able to predict the minority type.

 **\*Ok actually I can fix this\***